graeme-lockley/ilisp/README.md

 ## Super High-Level Approach

+In order to bootstrap this project it is necessary to consider a watered down version of iLisp that is rich enough to build an interpreter and compiler for iLisp.
+The watered down version will be called `iLisp-`.

+The high-level approach then is as follows:

-- Build an iLisp- interpreter entirely in C
+- Build an `iLisp-` interpreter entirely in C
-- Add a garbage collector to the iLisp- C implementation
+- Add a garbage collector to the `iLisp-` C implementation
-- Write an iLisp- interpreter in iLisp-
+- Write an `iLisp-` interpreter in `iLisp-`
-- Write a compiler of iLisp- in iLisp- to native code
+- Write a compiler of `iLisp-` in `iLisp-` to native code
-- Build an interpreter of iLisp in iLisp-
+- Build an interpreter of iLisp in `iLisp-`
 - Write the iLisp compiler in iLisp

-Clearly iLisp- needs to be a subset of iLisp and which needs to be defined.
+Clearly `iLisp-` needs to be a subset of iLisp and which needs to be defined.

-## Description of iLisp-
+## Description of `iLisp-`

+If I had to make a list of the influences of `iLisp-` from heavy to light the order would probably be:

+- Scheme
+- JavaScript
+- Deno
+- MAL
+- Bel
+- Common Lisp

+The interesting addition onto the list would be JavaScript.
+The contribution from Javascript is primarily:

+- The obvious separation between constant (const) and variable (let) declarations.
+This is really helpful is it makes intention explicit.
+- The module system is simple and easy to understand

-iLisp- supports the following set of data types:
+`iLisp-` supports the following set of data types:

 - Nil

 - Symbol
 - Keyword

+- Boolean
 - Character
+- Byte
-- Number
+- Integer
 - String

+- Atom
 - Pair
 - Vector
+- Byte Vector
 - Map

 - Function